sherryysj/ReactJSRecap/README.md

 ## Available Scripts

-In the project directory, you can run following command on main branch or certain App branch such as DailyTasksApp to browse the practice project or app:
+In the project directory, you can run following command to browse the practice project:

-**DailyTasksApp** is a tiny project refactory from the tutorial project, which can use for set daily to-do list.
+**Practice Project** is a tiny project to control the background color of a component from user input.

 ### `npm start`